garylow2001/OneCV_Tech_Test/README.md

 `go test`

-It should show "Pass" and "ok" at the end
+It should show "PASS" and "ok" at the end

 To run individual test files, make sure to include `helpers.go` file, for example: